 specifies the initial number of blocks to search for when you specify METHOD=AUTO.
 If the algorithm is unable to find a block-angular structure that contains this number of blocks, it repeatedly attempts to find an appropriate structure that contains half the previously attempted number of blocks.
 If the algorithm fails to find a decomposition that contains at least two blocks, then the standard MILP solver is called directly.
-The value of number can be any positive number less than or equal to the number of rows in the presolved model; the default value is the number of threads that are used for processing.
-In single-machine mode, this is equivalent to the setting of the NTHREADS= option in the PERFORMANCE statement or the DECOMP statement.
-In distributed mode, this is equivalent to the number of compute nodes that are set using the NODES= option in the PERFORMANCE statement times the number of threads set for each compute node.
-For more information about parallel execution, see the section "Parallel Processing" on page 727.
+The value of number can be any positive number less than or equal to the number of rows in the presolved model; the default value is the number of block threads that are used for processing.
+In single-machine mode, this is equivalent to the value of the NTHREADS= option in the DECOMP statement.
+In distributed mode, this is equivalent to the number of compute nodes that you specify in the NODES= option in the PERFORMANCE statement times the number of threads that you specify for each compute node.
+For more information about parallel execution, see the section "Parallel Processing" on page 743.